 We don’t need to go that way back in time: if we talk to our grandfathers or great-grandmothers we will realise that many of them might say that there is a moon to cut your hair, to plant, to harvest – in many areas of Brazil they say that when a woman has her period, she is “moony”.
 Imagine a time in which the calendars were moved by what happened in nature.
 The moon and the sun probably functioned as big dials in the sky that pointed to the direction of organization and planning, whether for hunting, harvesting, sustainability, weddings, celebrations, offerings, rituals.
 The Chinese and Tibetan calendars, amongst other oriental calendars, for instance, consider up until today the cycles of the moon in their system.
 Therefore, for them, the year begins around February, in a new moon, after 12 or 13 lunar cycles have passed.

-When the man stepped on the moon, imagine the change of perspective: the moon wasn’t the powerful mystical and magnetic Astro anymore, but Earth and us ourselves were.
-We became to the eyes of those astronauts, the goddess and gods of the system that was inverted in their experiences.
-The power of the lunar cycles is in the relations and meanings that we give to them whilst we pay attention to their rhythms.
+When the man stepped on the moon, imagine the change of perspective: the moon wasn’t the powerful mystical and magnetic Astro anymore, but Earth was.
+We became to the eyes of those astronauts, the goddess and gods of the system that had inverted in their experiences.
+The power of the lunar cycles is in the relations and meanings that we give to them when we pay attention to their rhythms.
 This might be what really means giving importance to the moon.
 So…. have you looked at her throughout your window today?

 Júlia P. Albertoni